 The solicitation contained the task order's NTE amount.
-Consequently, the contractor offered a 2 percent discount off its schedule rates bringing the total proposed price to 0.18 percent below the NTE amount.
-The National Capital Region CSC stated that providing the NTE amount is a best practice9 used to depict the scope of work.
-However, by providing the NTE amount to potential contractors, the contracting officer cannot be assured that the Government is receiving the best price.
+Consequently, the contractor offered discounts off its schedule rates bringing the total proposed price to 0.77 percent below the NTE amount.
+The National Capital Region CSC stated that providing the NTE amount is a best practice used to depict the scope of work.
+However, by providing the